 (5) Capital gains.
 The proceeds from the sale of capital goods or equipment are excluded.

 (6) Household income for certain children adopted through Oklahoma Human Services (OKDHS).
-The income of all household members is exempt for a child only when conditions in (A) through (E) of this paragraph are met. • 3 The:
+All household member's income is exempt for the adopted child only when conditions in (A) through (F) are met. • 3 The:

-(A) child was adopted through OKDHS or a federally-recognized Indian tribe, as defined by the Federal and Oklahoma Indian Child Welfare Acts, by the parent applying for benefits; • 4
+(A) parent applying for benefits adopted the child through OKDHS or a federally-recognized Indian tribe, as defined by the Federal and Oklahoma Indian Child Welfare Acts; • 4

 (B) adoptive parent applying for benefits must provide: • 5